MaturityMap

-A maturity model is a structured framework that describes the stages of development an organisation goes through as it improves a specific capability — from informal, ad-hoc practices to optimised, industry-leading performance.
+A maturity model describes the stages of development an organisation goes through as it improves a specific capability — from informal, ad-hoc practices to optimised, industry-leading performance.

 Think of it as a roadmap with clearly marked waypoints.
-Each level in the model defines a set of characteristics, behaviours, and outcomes that organisations typically exhibit at that stage of development.
-By assessing where you currently stand, you gain a clear picture of your strengths, gaps, and the specific steps needed to advance.
+Each level defines a set of characteristics, behaviours, and outcomes that organisations typically exhibit at that stage.
+Assessing where you currently stand gives a clear picture of strengths, gaps, and the specific steps needed to advance.

-Maturity models originated in software engineering with the Capability Maturity Model (CMM) developed at Carnegie Mellon in the late 1980s.
-Since then, they have been adopted across virtually every domain — from cybersecurity and data governance to HR, people analytics, and employee listening.
+Maturity models originated in software engineering with the Capability Maturity Model (CMM) at Carnegie Mellon in the late 1980s.
+They've since been adopted across virtually every domain — from cybersecurity and data governance to HR, people analytics, and employee listening.

 Ad Hoc